sbhowmik/Udacity-WouldYouRather/README.md

 ├── CONTRIBUTING.md
 ├── README.md - This file.
 ├── package.json # npm package manager file.
+├── .gitignore
 ├── public
 │   ├── favicon.ico # React Icon as favicon.
-│   └── index.html # DO NOT MODIFY
+│   ├── index.html # DO NOT MODIFY
+│   └── manifest.json
 └── src
     ├── components
     |   ├── App.js # This is the root of app.